stytchauth/mcp-stytch-spicy-peppers/README.md

 VITE_STYTCH_PUBLIC_TOKEN=public-token-test-abc123-abcde-1234-0987-0000-abcd1234
 ```

-4. Update your Stytch RBAC Policy by running the following command, using the workspace management `Key ID` and `Secret` you created earlier, and the `Project ID` found on [Project Settings](https://stytch.com/dashboard/project-settings?env=test)
+4. Update your Stytch RBAC Policy by running the following command, using the workspace management `Key ID` and `Secret` you created earlier, and the `Project ID` found on [Project Settings](https://stytch.com/dashboard/project-settings).
+You can view and edit the created RBAC Roles, Resources and Scopes in [Roles & Permissions](https://stytch.com/dashboard/rbac).
 ```
 // Using example credentials, replace with your own npm run update-policy -- --key-id "workspace-key-prod-4881b817-6336-410a-a953-6eceabaf5xc9" --secret "6ZcNGH7v9Oxxxxxxxxxx" --project-id "project-test-6c20cd16-73d5-44f7-852c-9a7e7b2ccf62"